CallmeSen/Vision-Language-Model-ACSA/README.md

 # Overview

-- Introduce a new Vietnamese multimodal dataset for aspect-based sentiment analysis in the hotel domain, comprising 4,876 text-image pairs with 14,618 fine-grained annotations across 6 aspects.
 - Propose a **Vision-Language Model ACSA** architecture that processes text and images jointly with explicit cross-modal retrieval and gated fusion for each aspect independently.

 # Table of Contents